iamdustan/tiny-react-renderer/src/stack/README.md

 # Tiny React Renderer

-Creating a React Renderer will give you the opportunity to apply the same React knowledge that you and your team already know and enjoy from the web and native to whatever host environment you need.

-Creating a renderer is a fairly straight-forward affair once you know what you’re looking for.
+Creating a stack-based renderer is a fairly straight-forward affair once you know what you’re looking for.

 Many languages have this concept of a `main`—the entry point to your application.
 If you look at any React application code you’ve written you’ll see